 Zika Laboratory Diagnosis

-Because viremia occurs from several days before symptom and continues for a week afterwards, real-time RT-PCR (rRT-PCR) of serum, urine, or spinal fluid can provide definitive diagnosis; however, a negative test does not rule out Zika virus.
-The urine test is positive up to two weeks following symptoms.
+Because viremia occurs several days before symptoms and continues for a week afterward, real-time RT-PCR (rRT-PCR) of serum, urine, or spinal fluid can provide a definitive diagnosis; however, a negative test does not rule out the Zika virus.
+The urine test is positive for up to two weeks following symptoms.

 If the nucleic acid test is negative, an ELISA IgM test can be performed.
-If positive, a plaque reduction neutralization test (PRNT) should be performed, because there is cross-reactivity with related flaviviruses, especially dengue.
-There can also be cross-reaction with yellow fever, St. Louis encephalitis and West Nile virus.
+If positive, a plaque reduction neutralization test (PRNT) should be performed because there is cross-reactivity with related flaviviruses, especially dengue.
+There can also be cross-reactivity with yellow fever, St. Louis encephalitis, and West Nile virus.

-Pregnant women who have Zika virus symptoms less than two weeks previously should have urine and serum tested with rRT-PCR.
-If it is more than two weeks but less than 12 weeks or if the rRT-PCR is negative, IgM antibody should be tested.
+Pregnant patients who have Zika virus symptoms less than two weeks previously should have urine and serum tested with rRT-PCR.
+If it is more than two weeks but less than 12 weeks, or if the rRT-PCR is negative, IgM antibody should be tested.